Key Takeaways:

 • Set up an accounting process: It's important to record your business transactions to evaluate the financial performance of your company.
 It will also simplify your tax computation and filing.

 • Obtain permits and licenses: Find out what permits and licenses are required to operate a security business in your state and city.
 Make sure you obtain all the necessary licenses.
-Failure to do so may subject you to hefty fines and may even force you to shut down your business.
+Failure to do so may result in hefty fines or even force you to shut down your business.

 • Get business insurance: If you have employees, you may be under a legal obligation under state law to buy workers' compensation insurance.
 Even otherwise, taking an insurance policy protects you from unforeseen business risks and liabilities.

-• Create a brand: Having a brand helps you create a unique identity in the market.
-It's an effective way of communicating what your company stands for and what customers can expect from your services.
+• Create a Brand: Establishing a brand helps you create a unique identity in the market.
+It effectively communicates what your company stands for and what customers can expect from your services.

 • Go online: Having a company website gives a professional touch to your business.
 It makes it easy for your customers to learn more about your company and services.
 In addition to a company website, you can also use online advertising and social media to attract new customers.